binarynonsense/screenshot-tray-tool/README.md

 # Screenshot Tray Tool

-A basic tool to take screenshots that lives in the system tray.
+A basic tool for Linux and Windows to take screenshots that lives in the system tray.

 ![screenshot](./screenshot.jpg)